batrousseau/holbertonschool-shell/basics/README.md

 7-movethatfile : Move the file betty from /tmp to /tmp/my_first_directory 8-firstdelete : Delete the file betty in /tmp/my_first_directory
-9-Firstdirdeletion : Delete the directory my_first_directory that is in the /tmp directory
+9-Firstdirdeletion : Delete the directory my_first_directory that is in the /tmp directory 10-back : changes the working directory to the previous one